 If for any cause beyond the control of the Society - such as, but not limited to, the destruction of the exhibit facilities by an act of God, the public enemy, authority of law, fire or other force - the Society is unable to comply with the terms of this contract and deliver the space allotted hereunder, this contract shall be considered terminated and any payments made hereunder by the exhibitor shall be refunded to the exhibitor, less expenses incurred by the Society to the date of termination allocatable to the exhibitor after proration thereof among all exhibitors.

 5. Assignment of Booth Space.
-Beginning Feb 1, 2014, space will be assigned according to the date on which the contract and deposit are received, the availability of the requested area, the amount of space requested, special needs, and compatibility of the exhibitor's products with the Society's aims and purposes.
+Beginning Feb 1, 2014, space will be assigned according to STLE’s point system, the availability of the requested area, the amount of space requested, special needs, and compatibility of the exhibitor's products with the Society's aims and purposes.
 The Society reserves the right to assign space other than the choice requested, if necessary, and the right to rearrange the floor plan and/or relocate any exhibit.

 6. Booth, Furnishings, Equipment and Services.
 A uniformly styled exhibit booth 10 ft. deep and 10 ft. wide will be furnished that consists of draped material on aluminum framework with a back wall that is 8 ft. high, side rails that are 36 in. high and identification sign that is 7 in. by 44 in.
 Exhibit displays must not project so far as to obstruct the view of the adjacent booths.
 In the rear, 4 ft. of all booths, display material or equipment can be placed to a height not exceeding 8 ft. unless requested in writing and approved by the Society.
 In the remainder of the booth, all display material or equipment shall not exceed 42 inches in height.